 2. Ability to Learn Independently

-In general, you learn to work out solutions by yourself by attending online courses, which is why employers value online education graduates.
-You gather information, complete exercises, and revise without someone who is there in person explaining what needs to be done every time.
+In general, you learn to work out solutions by yourself by attending online courses, which is why employers value online education.
+You gather information, complete exercises, and revise without someone there in person to explain what you need to do every time.

 According to McKinsey, employees who swiftly learn to use new data can boost their team’s performance by up to 30%.
 People who take online courses develop a habit of picking up new software, adjusting to various media, and acting autonomously when they search for answers.